cscwcu/workshops/python-and-ml/03_scikit-learn.md

 ### The Basics of Machine Learning

+Before we continue, take some time to go through our [Machine Learning Primer](ml_primer.md) to understand the basic concepts and terminology used in machine learning.
+This will help you follow along with the examples in this section.

 Scikit-learn makes it easy to implement many machine learning algorithms with just a few lines of code.
 We will start by working with a simple supervised learning problem: predicting whether a flower is of the species **Iris-setosa**, **Iris-versicolor**, or **Iris-virginica** based on its measurements.

 ### Loading the Iris Dataset